Open-Attestation/open-attestation-cli/README.md

-# Document CLI tool
+# Open Attestation (CLI)

-This CLI tool turns .json documents into any open-attestation verifiable documents.
+This CLI tool in the [Open Attestation CLI](https://github.com/Open-Attestation/open-attestation-cli) repository turns .json documents into any open-attestation verifiable documents.
 It applies the OpenAttestation algorithm to produce a hash of the json document and then creates a file with the data and proof of integrity.

-## Setup
+## Installation

+### Binary

+To install the binary, simply download the binary from the [CLI release page](https://github.com/Open-Attestation/open-attestation-cli/releases) for your OS.

+> We are aware that the size of the binaries must be reduced and we have tracked the issue in [Github](https://github.com/Open-Attestation/open-attestation-cli/issues/68).
+We hope to find a solution in a near future and any help is welcomed.

+### NPM

+Alternatively for Linux or MacOS users, if you have `npm` installed on your machine, you may install the cli using the following command:

 ```bash
 npm install -g @govtechsg/open-attestation-cli